tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 The authors also introduced two new function-learning models.
 The Associative Learning Model (ALM) and the extrapolation-association model (EXAM).
-ALM is a two layer connectionist model adapted from the ALCOVE model in the category learning literature (Kruschke, 1992).
+ALM is a two-layer connectionist model adapted from the ALCOVE model in the category learning literature (Kruschke, 1992).
 ALM belongs to the general class of radial-basis function neural networks, and can be considered a similarity-based model in the sense that the nodes in